 $app = require_once DIR.’/../laravel_app_root/bootstrap/app.php’;(Adjust

-to whatever you named your main Laravel folder.)Save
+laravel_app_rootto whatever you named your main Laravel folder.)Save

-Approach B: Change Web Root to public
+Approach B: Change Web Root to public folder (Requires support or advanced config)

 This is the ideal approach but might not be fully supported on all shared hosting plans without Hostinger’s intervention.